daveshanley/quobix.com/content/articles/experience-engineering/index.md

     {{< image-grid-item "*json*" "JSON Payload (API)" "Image of a JSON payload used in APIS" >}}
 {{< /image-grid >}}

-Creating compelling experiences around these interfaces requires mastering a wide set of skills.
-To master these skills, one must first **master the art of interfaces**.

 ### The art of interfaces.

 An interface is the only way we _(as humans)_ can interact with software.

-We do this via a graphical interface (incl.
-AR/VR & Gesture), or by a command/text driven interface (this also includes menu driven interfaces).
+We do this via graphical interfaces (incl.
+AR/VR & Gesture), or by command/text driven interfaces (this also includes menu driven interfaces).
 We execute these these graphical, textual or conversational driven commands via physical input in some form of _pressing or moving physical buttons/controls, brain waves, eye tracking or speech_.

-Understanding [Human Computer Interaction](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) _(HCI)_ is a key skill to understanding the **art** of interfaces.
-Understanding what someone **_would expect to see, and how they would react_** when thinking about how to achive a goal using a computer
+Understanding [Human Computer Interaction](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) _(HCI)_ is key to fluidity in the **art** of interfaces.
+Understanding what someone **_would expect to see, and how they would react_** when thinking about how to achieve a goal using a computer.

 It's an art, because humans engage in dialogue that is often unpredictable, open-ended and flexible.
 There is no fixed set of hard rules on having a conversation, we expect the same from computers. **_We want them to understand us_**, rather than the _other way around_.

-> At the end of the day, Experience Engineering is the **_facilitator_** of great UX (User Experience) or DX (Developer Experience).
+At the end of the day, Experience Engineering is the **_facilitator_** of great UX (User Experience) or DX (Developer Experience).

 {{< default-box >}}
 Have you have ever used a UI, API, SDK or CLI and thought to yourself "**that was easy, I _enjoyed_ that**"?
 {{< /default-box >}}

-### So what is User Experience (UX)?
+### What is User Experience (UX)?

 Over the years, the question of **_"What is the difference between UI and UX?_** has popped up more than once.
-It's actually more mis-understood than you would think, so here is how I define what both mean.
+It's actually more misunderstood than you would think, here is how I define what both mean.

 **UX (User Experience)**:
 : _This is what we want a consumer to -**_feel_**- as a **result** of engaging with a product_.

 **UI (User Interface)**:
-: _This is what **facilitates** the -**_feeling_**- you want the consumer to experience, allowing engagement with a product_.
+: _This is what **facilitates** the -**_feeling_**- we want the consumer to experience, when engaging with a product_.

 Actually, let's use a visual aid to help explain this...